-The Festival screens DCP, ProRes, BluRay, and 35mm.
+The Festival screens DCP only.
 All non-English language films must be subtitled in English.

-Feature length narratives and documentaries should not screen or broadcast in Northern California prior to or during the Festival.
-Please note that Northern California includes the metropolitan areas of Sacramento, San Jose, Contra Costa, Monterey and the Napa/Sonoma Valleys, as well as the San Francisco Bay Area.
+Feature length narratives and documentaries should not screen or broadcast in San Francisco Bay Area prior to or during the Festival.
+Please note that the San Francisco Bay Area includes San Jose, Contra Costa, Napa/Sonoma Valleys, as well as the San Francisco Bay Area.

 Preview Screener Format

 Preview screeners must be provided in the form of a video link.
 Screeners of foreign language works must be subtitled in English.